aggregat4/dendriform/JOURNAL.md

 ## 29.5.2019

 Further steps in the node completion logic.
 They are now also hidden in the tree.
 Rediscovered the fact that you can't CSS animate the `display` property.
-I still think this is rediculous.
+I still think this is ridiculous.

 We have further issues though: when completed nodes are not shown we also need to remove them from the DOM tree or all sorts of keyboard navigation logic no longer works.